13 Ways to Help Residents Sleep Normally

 Pharmacist Medication Alert

 Sleeping pills promote drowsiness, but they do not promote deep sleep or REM sleep.
 In fact, they can interfere with it.
-I have seen cases where a patient took sleep4sleeping pills and a full eight hours of sleep occurred, but the patient still woke up tired and restless.
+I have seen cases where a patient took sleeping pills and a full eight hours of sleep occurred, but the patient still woke up tired and restless.
 Taking more sleeping pills doesn’t seem to help and the patient can get quite frustrated.
 Hum, sounds like the patient was using the wrong Band Aid over the owwie, so to speak.

 What Is Going Wrong and Caregiver Myths